-The CAISO is proposing to modify its tariff rules for local capacity technical studies to reflect this energy sufficiency evaluation as well as its CPM authority to designate a local deficiency to procure additional capacity if the CAISO identifies a need to procure local RA after a local area or sub-area fails to meet the energy sufficiency test.
-The CAISO proposes additional backstop authority to ensure that procured local resources can meet energy needs in each local area and sub-area during the upcoming year:an energy sufficiency evaluation.
+The CAISO is proposing to modify its tariff rules for local capacity technical studies to reflect this energy sufficiency evaluation as well as its CPM authority to designate a local deficiency to procure additional capacity after a local area or sub-area fails to meet an energy sufficiency evaluation.
 If the CAISO identifies any capacity and/or energy shortfall, it will provide a cure period for entities to clear any deficiencies before exercising its backstop procurement authority.

-The restCAISO plans to request these changes take effect for the 2022 resource adequacy year.
+The CAISO plans to request these changes take effect for the 2022 resource adequacy year.